IN THIS ISSUE…

 # # #

-As part of our partnership in the Colorado Contractors Coalition, we continue to monitor legislative issues at the state and local level along with public policy processes and municipal & county policy issues.
-Most recently we have been monitoring payment rights on Public-Private Partnership agreements and wanted to share the following information to keep our members informed.
+We continue to monitor legislative issues at the state and local level along with public policy processes and municipal & county policy issues.
+Most recently we have been monitoring Green Roof and growth initiatives along with payment rights on Public-Private Partnership agreements and wanted to share the following information to keep our members informed.

 CRA Gov’t Relations Chair